 Mineral construction waste – from the demolition of buildings, for example – is processed and used as an aggregate to manufacture recycled concrete (RC).
 The aggregate from these materials is employed as a substitute for the gravel or crushed natural stone that are normally employed in the production of concrete.
-The use of recycled concrete is governed by a guideline issued by the Deutscher Ausschuss für Stahlbeton (German Committee for Reinforced Concrete).
-This guideline permits crushed old concrete to be used along with masonry and brick rubble.
-Recycled concrete allows a variety of colours to be realised, which adds to its interest as an architectural design element.
+Crushed old concrete can be used along with masonry and brick rubble.
+Recycled concrete allows a variety of colours to be realised.

 Recycled concrete as a design element